 If you have poor credit or need to build up your credit, apply for a secured credit card as a means of boosting your creditworthiness.
 Become an authorized user on a close family member’s card for some time.

 Fill out FAFSA, Period

 If you are seeking funds for college, there is no downside to filling out the FAFSA (Free Application For Federal Student Aid) form other than your time spent.
-The form is necessary for federal loans, grants, work study programs and merit based scholarships.
+The application is necessary for federal loans, grants, work-study programs, and merit-based scholarships.
 Don’t lose these opportunities by bypassing FAFSA.
 Federal loans tend to have better loan rates than private loans.

 Save Money In College

 When in college, look for ways to save and make money.
 College students tend to be better budgeters and track spending based on having less money to spend.
-As students living in a close environment, you are sharing similar tight money circumstances over the four years at school.
-College students eat ramen noodles, take public transportation and enjoy more experiences.
+As students living in an intimate environment, you share similar tight money circumstances over the four years at school.
+College students eat ramen noodles, take public transportation, and enjoy more experiences.

-Keeping up with the Jones comes later on, after you get your first job and start making money.
-Try to remember your frugal days at college.
-Resist lifestyle inflation by having good financial habits.
+Keeping up with the Jones comes later after you get your first job and start making money.
+Try to remember your frugal days at college and resist lifestyle inflation by having good financial habits.